anconprotocol/protocol-v1.5/README.md

 It describes separating Ancon Protocol v1.0 into layers, which separate concerns and aspects such as consensus and proofs, storage and data, and computation and jobs.

-We will explain the next version of the protocol, which includes removing the dependency of GraphSync, incorporating SQLite APIs, Indexed DB, VFS and Waku (a libp2p library).
+We will explain the next version of the protocol, which includes removing the dependency of Graphsync, incorporating SQLite APIs, Indexed DB, VFS and Waku (a libp2p library).
 Additionally we will include separating the Dag Storage Nodes, Indexers and Merkle Trees consensus in Tendermint or Polkadot.

 ## Problem